SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-document-what-you-are-doing/rule.md

 archivedreason: null
 guid: 844a5c0f-730f-4a7d-a01b-11bfd26e5358
 ---
-When are recording a choice (best way of doing something) you should create a rule.
-If you are explaining how you did something it should be a blog post.
+If you find yourself developing a decision process to make a choice, that process should be documented in a rule.
+If you are explaining how you did something to solve a problem, you should record that in a blog post.

-Every time you are writing a really long email, ask yourself if it would be better as a lining blog post rather than a one-off email.
+Any time you find yourself writing a long email, ask yourself whether it should be recorded in a blog post, rather than just in an email, where everyone who might find it useful can see it, not just the people on the email chain.

 <!--endintro-->